Starmer condemns ‘attack on our democracy’ after fires at homes linked to PM

 Police are continuing their investigation into the attacks on the properties and a car linked to Sir Keir.

-A 21-year-old was arrested at an address in Sydenham, south-east London, in the early hours of Tuesday on suspicion of arson with intent to endanger life, according to the Metropolitan Police.
+A 21-year-old was arrested at an address in Sydenham, south-east London, in the early hours of Tuesday on suspicion of arson with intent to endanger life, the Metropolitan Police said.

+On Wednesday officers were granted permission to hold him for another 36 hours after applying to magistrates for a warrant of further detention.

 Counter-terrorism officers are working “at pace” to establish the cause of the fires and “any potential motivation”, Scotland Yard said.